 Showing fire exposed Melaleuca root bases from peat loss, and a bum.

 Cattle Grazing, Fire and Loss of Peat

 The damage started with the use of the area by Manjimup graziers, who lit fires behind them as they left after the summer feeding.

 Autumn burning in peat lands has been continued by the Western Australian Department of Environment and Conservation DEC, formerly CALM.
 Burning in the autumn allows the peat to ignite and smoulder, even after rain.

 Peat loss is irreversible given the current mix of plants and the drying climate.
-As already stated, CALM/DEC/DPaW/ continues to use fire inappropriately in the peat lands.
+As already stated, CALM/DBCA continues to use fire inappropriately in the peat lands.
 Fire must now be excluded from all peat areas.
 It has been my observation at Lake Surprise that peat will burn even when wet.
-The mechanism for this wet burning is currently being researched (McCormick, C. pc.
-2005).
+The mechanism for this wet burning was being researched McCormick, C. pc.
+2005.
 Protection of peat will require fire landscape/burn programs to be considered in much smaller units than has been used so far.
 In future it is important to assess the burn area at the scale of peat swamp by peat swamp.
 Also crucial is the measurement of the organic content of soils between peat swamps to assess the danger of widespread organic soil loss.

 Abstract from submission to Western Australian Government

 Fire Use in General

 Burnt tiny Diverse Ecotype Zone including Melaleuca sp. adjacent to Durham Road,